buraltintas/my-super-notes-app/README.md

 - Adding pictures on notes.
 Maybe I will work on this. :)
 - Maybe we can share our notes with friends or family via email adresses.
 I will implement this soon. :)
+- Sorting and a search bar will be useful.

 ## Screenshots